If you’re looking for a cycling goal, a sportive makes an excellent target.

 With the current penchant for sportive organisers to make their route as severe as possible to attract the pain loving cyclists, the Stockton Sportive proudly presents Le Tour de Moor.

-There is over 2,700 metres of climbing to be found in the 105-mile route so make no mistake this is a serious test.
+There were over 2,700 metres of climbing to be found in the 105-mile route last year, so make no mistake this is a serious test.
 Starting and finishing near Middlesbrough, your journey takes you into the North Yorkshire Moors with a string of really tough climbs including an ascent of the super steep Rosedale Chimney as well as the steep ascents of Egton Cliff and Blakey Bank.

 Conclusion